 Over 60% of U.S. consumers prefer an automated self-service such as a website or mobile app for simple customer service tasks.
-You may already know how often customers avoid calls or representatives.
 Artificial intelligence and self-service systems are becoming the new normal.

 No matter how good your customer service is, customers still prefer to do it on their own before asking someone for help.

 You can easily adapt to customer needs by allowing them more power and freedom on your website.
 Customer self-service costs you no time and gives you many benefits.